Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Melonic and pseudo-melonic sectors

 where:

 and

-From power counting, $A(p_{11}^2,p_{21}^2)$ diverges logarithmically with the UV cut-off.
+From power counting, $A(p_{11}^2,p_{21}^2)$ diverges logarithmically with the UV cutoff.
 However, any derivative with respect to the external momenta $p_{11}$ and $p_{21}$ is convergent.
 Then, only the first term in the Taylor expansion of $A(p_{11}^2,p_{21}^2)$ is divergent and requires to be subtracted:

-Note that $2\sym\mathcal{V}^{(4,1)\,1}_{\vec{p}_1,\vec{p}_2,\vec{p}_3,\vec{p}_4}$ is nothing but the combinatorial factor coming from the contraction of four external fields with an elementary $2$-valent vertex $\B_1$.
+Note that $2\sym\mathcal{V}^{(4,1)\,1}_{\vec{p}_1,\vec{p}_2,\vec{p}_3,\vec{p}_4}$ is nothing but the combinatorial factor coming from the contraction of four external fields with an elementary two-valent vertex $\B_1$.
 The divergent term can be then exactly canceled adding in the original action the following one-loop counter-term:

 The counter-term is then factorized as an elementary bubble.
-For $2$-points graphs, the the first derivative of the divergent function have to be kept, leading to a wave function counter-term.
-This is in this sens that connected tensorial invariant can be viewed as locals.
-For melonic sector, this property may be generalized for all orders: Any divergent diagram may be factorized as an elementary melonic bubble times a divergent contribution (see \cite{Carrozza:2013wda}-\cite{Samary:2012bw}).\\
+For two-points graphs, the the first derivative of the divergent function has to be kept, leading to a wave function counter-term.
+This is in this sense that the connected tensorial invariant can be viewed as locals.
+For the melonic sector, this property may be generalized for all orders: Any divergent diagram may be factorized as an elementary melonic bubble times a divergent contribution (see \cite{Carrozza:2013wda}-\cite{Samary:2012bw}).\\

 In standard field theory, interactions can be classified following their dimensions.
-However, in TGFT, there are no background space-time, and roughly speaking the action \eqref{classicalaction} is dimensionless.
+However, in TGFT, there is no background space-time, and roughly speaking the action \eqref{classicalaction} is dimensionless.
 An appropriate notion of \textit{canonical dimension} appears from renormalization group flow considerations.
 Renormalizable interaction in particular has zero dimension, a property corresponding to the marginal behavior of its renormalization group flow in the vicinity of the Gaussian fixed point.
 Such a property is recovered for tensor field theories, where just-renormalizable interactions have a marginal behavior.
-We can then define the \textit{flow dimension} as follow:
+We can then define the \textit{flow dimension} as follows:

 \begin{definition} Let $\mathcal{S}_D$ a renormalizable leading sector and $\mathcal{F}\in \mathcal{S}_D$ a divergent family with $\omega=0$.
 The flow dimension of the corresponding boundary graph $\gamma_n$ is then fixed to zero. \end{definition}